 The manufacturer lists the light’s color temperature at 5,000 Kelvin, which is right at the upper limit of what the Center for Environmental Therapeutics (CET) recommends for light therapy.
-For comparison, only two of the lights I reviewed fall under the color temperature recommendations laid out by the experts at the CET, though many manufacturers don't list this specification.
-The reason for this recommendation is higher color temperatures produce wavelengths with a cool, somewhat blueish color.
+The reason for this recommendation is that higher color temperatures produce wavelengths with a cool, somewhat blueish color.
 These wavelengths cause aversive glare, which can make therapy sessions uncomfortable.
 In addition, the bluer a light's color temperature, the more it can damage your retinas if you take photosensitizing medications.

-The Sunbox Sunlight Jr is certainly not the hottest lamp I tested, a surprise considering its overall brightness.
+The SunBox Sunlight Jr is certainly not the hottest lamp we've tested – a surprise considering its overall brightness.
 After 30 minutes, the lamp’s surface measured 132 degrees Fahrenheit.
-When I aimed it at a wall from a distance of 16 inches, it raised the wall’s temperature by 1.5 degrees.
-By comparison, the Verilux HappyLight Full-Size’s surface reached 149.5 degrees, but it was far dimmer.
-However, both raised the wall’s temperature by about the same amount.
+When we aimed it at a wall from a distance of 16 inches, it raised the wall’s temperature by 1.5 degrees.
 It's certainly enough to make you feel warmer but not enough to make therapy sessions uncomfortable.
 At most, it can provide some additional warmth on a cold winter morning.

-The SunBox Sunlight Jr doesn't have many features.
-For example, it doesn't have a stylish design, multiple brightness settings or timers.
-However, it's the brightest and best performing light therapy lamp I tested, tied with the Day-Light Sky.
+The SunBox Sunlight Jr doesn't have an especially stylish design, multiple brightness settings or timers.
+However, it's one of the brightest lamps we've tested – up there with the Day-Light Sky.
 The only significant difference between these two is the price.